somhi/telegram2email/README.md

 ### Node-RED Flow
 ![NodeRed Flow image](screenshots/telegram2email-flow.png?raw=true "flow")

+### What it does and what needs to be improved
+Each telegram received message is first classified in a switch node as text message or others, assuming others will be an image or sticker.

+In each case a template node formats accordingly the text of the email as HTML:
+* Text template includes "user_first_name: text message".
+* Image template includes "user_first_name: caption message", followed by the image itself.

+After that, a compose email function generates the subject of the email (msg.topic) and adds the HTML template to the body of the email (msg.payload).
+Subject has two variants:
+* If the message comes from a private user, the subject is "TG-user_first_name".
+* If the message comes from a group chat,  the subject is "TG-group_name"

+Finally the output email node sends the email.

+**Improvements to be done**
+* Add support for other message types: audio, video, document, voice, ...
+* For chat group messages, it would be interesting to generate hourly/daily summary messages for a better reading of the chat conversation.

+**Collaboration is very welcome to this project.**

 ### Install
 First you need to install node-red-contrib-telegrambot library into Node-RED for telegram integration [1].